Housing and Residential Life Policies 2024-2025

 Presence on University rooftops for any reason is prohibited.

 To maintain a safe and secure environment, the residential buildings require ID cards to enter the building.
-Individuals may not prop open doors, hinder the locking of doors, tamper with doors, or allow individuals to enter a building unless they know the individual has current card access to that building (this includes allowing “tailgating” or allowing residents to follow others into a building).
-Side doors are exit only, so residents should not themselves, and should not allow others, to enter through the side doors, even if they are a current resident of the building.
+Individuals may not prop open doors, hinder the locking of doors, tamper with doors or allow individuals to enter a building unless they know the individual has current card access to that building (this includes allowing “tailgating” or allowing residents to follow others into a building).
+Individuals may not prop open doors, hinder the locking of doors, tamper with doors, give their ID card or ID number to others or allow others to enter through the side doors, even if they are a current resident of the building.

 Residents are expected to lock their room, suite and apartment doors.